JensOstertag/A4988Stepper/README.md

     <summary>
       <b>Driving the motor</b>
     </summary>
       To drive motor, you have to call <code>stepper.driveMotor(invert, speed, steps)</code>. <code>invert</code> is a boolean, that determines the rotation direction of the motor.
-If it is set to false, the motor will rotate clockwise, if it is defined as true, the motor spins counter-clockwise. <code>speed</code> and <code>steps</code> both are integers, with <code>speed</code> you can specify the rotation speed (But this value stands in no context with the rotations per minute!) and with <code>steps</code> you can set the amount of steps the motor will turn.
+If it is set to false, the motor will rotate clockwise, if it is defined as true, the motor spins counter-clockwise. <code>speed</code> and <code>steps</code> both are integers, with <code>speed</code> you can specify the rotation speed and with <code>steps</code> you can set the amount of steps the motor will turn.
       <br><br>
   </details>
 </details>